jobsort/jobsort/leetcode/valid-mountain-array.md

----
-name: "Valid Mountain Array"
-title: "LeetCode Valid Mountain Array Solution"
-description: "Solution for given an array of integers arr, return true if and only if it is a valid mountain array.
-Recall that arr is a mountain array if and only if: arr.length >= 3 There exists some i with 0 < i < arr.length - 1 such that: arr[0] < arr[1] < ... < arr[i - 1] < arr[i] arr[i] > arr[i + 1] > ... > arr[arr.length - 1]"
-published: "2021-12-14 PDT"
-modified: "2021-12-14 PDT"
----

 # Valid Mountain Array Problem & Solution

 Given an array of integers `arr`, return true if and only if it is a valid mountain array.